lifegraph/musicparty/README.md

   console.log("Listening to port " + port);

-  // Grab the UUID of this entrance retrieveUUID(function (err, deviceUUID) {
+  // Grab the UUID of this Music Party Device retrieveUUID(function (err, deviceUUID) {
     // If there was an error, report it and stop if (err) return console.log(err);